gardient/gyulakerezsi.tech/content/post/automating-the-blog.md

 And that's how this is done.

-I 33 tabs open, and have automated the deployment of this blog.
+I have 33 open tabs, and automated the deployment of this blog.